harshkakashaniya/Richi-Reacher/Report.md

-This is a report on impelementation of DDPG Reinforcement algorithm for Reacher problem.
+## Report on impelementation of DDPG Reinforcement algorithm for Reacher problem.

 Details of environment :
 ```